Deitos-Network/deitos-hadoop-spark/README.md

 You should get a output similar to the next:
 ![HDFS Admin Report](docs/hdfs-report.png)

-In the attached image you can verify that the cluster is composed by  2 datanodes and both are alive, one of them is called worker1.deitos.network.
+In the attached image you can verify that the cluster is composed by  1 datanode and one is alive, this is called worker1.deitos.network.

 **❗ IMPORTANT: Please note that the process of starting the hadoop cluster may take some time, depending on the hardware resources of your machine.
 Please wait a couple of minutes until everything gets syncronized.**